-We can create two concatenated windows and slide them together across the sequence.
-At each time instance, we build a time series bitmap for the two windows and measure the distance between them.
-We report this distance as an anomaly score.
+We can create two concatenated windows, and slide them together across the sequence.
+At each time instance we build a time series bitmap for the two windows, and measure the distance between them.
+This distance we report as an anomaly score.
 Figure 15 illustrates the idea on some annotated ECG data.

-Figure 15.
-Using time series bitmaps as anomaly detectors.
+Figure 15: Using time series bitmaps as anomaly detectors.
 Top) A subsection of an ECG dataset.
 A cardiologist annotated an anomaly at approximately the 22-second mark.
 Bottom) The score for our approach shows a strong peak for the duration of the anomaly.

 This approach easily detects the single anomaly shown, and the rest of the annotated anomalies in this dataset (not shown).
-At each "step" of the sliding window we can incrementally ingress a new data point, and egress an old data point (updating only two pixels of each thumbnail).
-Hence, the time complexity is linear in the length of the time series.
+At each "step" of the sliding window we can incrementally ingress a new data point, and egress an old data point (updating only two pixels of the each thumbnail), so the time complexity is linear in the length of the time series.